 Pregnancy exhaustion is the first parenting season of becoming a mom.
 When you first see that positive pregnancy test, you are excited and possibly scared.
-You may be completely freaked out, but you probably do not have that many symptoms yet when you first take it.
+You may be completely freaked out, but you probably do not have that many pregnancy symptoms yet when you first take it.
 You may notice that your breasts are a bit achy.
 But once you hit week six or seven, nausea kicks in.
 I had a hard time dealing with being nauseated all the time for a few weeks.
 The severe food aversions I had were hard to deal with.
 I only wanted to eat a limited number of things during this time.
-And, I just felt crummy all the time.
+And I just felt crummy all the time.

 Thankfully, nausea lessens for most people by the second trimester.
 The second trimester is the magical time when you are no longer sick, not yet huge, and when you start to feel little baby kicks.
 During the third trimester, you are tired—a LOT.
-When I was in my third trimester, I just went to bed earlier.
+In my third trimester, I just went to bed earlier.
 It was easier the first time around because it was just my husband and me.
 I was exhausted but could sleep whenever I wanted.

 When I was pregnant with my second, it was more challenging since I had a toddler to take care of.
-The problem as you get bigger, it becomes harder to sleep, and you can only lay in certain positions.
+As you get bigger, it becomes harder to sleep, and you can only lay in certain positions.
 It can be tricky getting to sleep with the big belly and looming anxiety over when your baby will arrive.